 Will ask Kejriwal 10 questions on Delhi govt's failures: Manoj Tiwari

-Tiwari asked the Chief Minister why, in the past five years, his government did not release funds amounting to Rs 20,000 crore due to the municipal corporations.
+Tiwari asked the chief minister why, in the past five years, his government did not release funds amounting to Rs 20,000 crore due to the municipal corporations.
+"Today's question for Kejriwal is why Rs 20,000 crore due to the municipal corporations were kept back like a thief.
+This fund could have been used for payment of salaries to employees of the civic bodies," he said.

+Kejriwal is trying to escape questions in order to avoid discussion on the performance of his government but the BJP will not allow him to do so.
+"When we ask him about dirty water supply, pollution, potholed roads, and poor public transport facilities in the city, he starts talking about other states.
+Elections in Delhi are just a few days ahead, and people need to know what the AAP government did in five years," Tiwari said.

+The Delhi BJP president also promised to provide five times more facilities to people if his party won the elections, as compared to what the Kejriwal government gave them.
+"We have said it already that unlike the AAP government our facilities will be for full five years, and not just three months."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)